Dan Wagner

 Nestled in rural northwest Ohio, halfway between Cleveland and Detroit, lies Oak Openings, a preserve of sprawling oak savanna and grassland prairie, and home to more endangered native plant species than anywhere else in Ohio.
 This globally rare ecosystem, once part of the Great Black Swamp, has been studied by botanists all over the world for its rare plant and animal species, including its rare butterfly population.
 The Nature Conservancy once named Oak Openings to its "Last Great Places on Earth," a list of regions across the globe worthy of conservation efforts.
 Ancient sand dunes flank the preserve's northwest while an area simply known as "The Spot", a beautiful pine grove that's drawn the eyes of photographers from across the country, rests in its heart.
-With more than seventy miles of hiking, biking, and horse trails, the country's first public treehouse village, and much more, Oak Openings Preserve is a great place for those looking for a tamed down weekend outdoors.
-This guide details two days in and around the preserve where you'll hike a few of the area's best trails, go horseback riding, relax in one of Ohio's best kept secret spots, and more.
+We've been to the park and general area quite a few times, but below was the itinerary from our last go around.

 Day 1